Shubhakaaranegurumoorthy/Image-Transformation-and-Generation-using-AI/README.md

 Clicking on a module redirects to its dedicated page

 ## 🎨2.1 Colorization
-Purpose: Convert black and white photos into color using AIInput: Upload grayscale image
+Purpose: Convert black and white photos into color using AI.

+Input: Upload grayscale image

 Backend: Uses DeOldify or similar models via Replicate API.